whynotavailable/budge/README.md

 Anywhere that money is involved, I'm using an `i64`.
 Decimals don't exist in the data.
 They can be represented in the UI by simply dividing the value by 100.
 This is done to simplify translation of the data.

-## License

-You can consider any code seen on stream as cc0.
-You are free to do whatever you want with the code, but I provide no warranty or support.